 Upon selecting a group, the admin can add or remove Record Types and fine-tune Create, Read, Update, and Delete access.

 We also implemented the capability to manage a group's ability to Start a Workflow.
+At this point, 'Start' was the only option; however, we knew in the future it would scale.

 2 years later, we redesigned the page to make it more visually appealing and easier to use.